ALL ABOUT NACTON CRICKET CLUB

 We are a long established Cricket club and play all of our home matches on the village sports field.
 Our club currently has a wide range of players in terms of both age and ability, and we are always pleased to welcome new members.

-Throughout the 2018 season, we will be playing in Division 4 of the Two Counties Cricket Championship on Saturdays having been promoted in 2017 and Division 5 of the Hunts County Bats Suffolk Cricket League on Sundays.
-The Hunts League is new to Nacton having previously been playing cricket in the Suffolk Cricket Alliance.
+Throughout the 2020 season, our first XI will be playing in Division 4 of the Two Counties Cricket Championship, the second XI will play in Division 8 One of the Two Counties Cricket Championship on Saturdays and Division 4 of the Hunts County Bats Suffolk Cricket League on Sundays.

-The club has a tour during August, and in 2016 we toured Hertfordshire, for what was our 35th tour.
-2017 was a fantastic tour to Worcestershire and due to its success we are planning a Tour to Worcestershire again in 2018.
+The club has a tour during June, and in 2016 we toured Hertfordshire, for what was our 35th tour.
+2017 was a fantastic tour to Worcestershire and due to its success we toured to Worcestershire again in 2018.
+The plans for the 2020 tour are well advanced, so look out North Norfolk.

 Further details on all of the clubs fixtures, can be found on the Fixture section of this web site.